brunocfalcao/zahper/readme.md

 :question: What happens if you want to code 2 columns?

 Simple.
-You have a ->parent() method that goes 1 level in the MJML hierarchy :blush:
+You have a ->parent() method that will point one level up in the MJML hierarchy :blush:

 ```mjml
     <mj-section padding="40px" background-color="#FFFFFF">